Albert Sund

 Albert Reginald Sund (20 August 1884 – 1960) was a Norwegian trade unionist and politician for the Labour Party.

 Biography

 He was born in Rjukan.
 He joined his first trade union in 1906, and chaired his local union for five years.
-Being a member of the Labour Party, he was a member of the executive committee of Tinn municipal council.
+Being a member of the Labour Party, he was a member of the executive committee of the municipal council of Tinn Municipality.
 He chaired the local party chapter Rjukan arbeiderforening from 1931 to 1932.

 He sat on the supervisory council of the Norwegian Confederation of Trade Unions from 1920 to 1928, and also of Norges Bank.
 He chaired Øst-Telemark faglige Samorg from 1924 to 1927.
 From 1928 he was a board member of the Norwegian Union of Chemical Industry Workers.